Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor must have at least three years of experience and must hold both general liability and property damage insurance.
 You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing reviews and testimonials about fantastic customer experiences.
+Pick a company with glowing reviews and testimonials about great customer experiences.

 It’s important to know what the work process will look like.
 For HVAC repairs, the company should explain the specific parts that need replacement and why.
 Confirm that your technician will clean and test your system afterward to make sure everything is operating properly.
 When getting a replacement, ask your contractor to explain the new HVAC system estimated installation time, model, energy efficiency, brand, and features.
-Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 A trustworthy HVAC company will back its repair services and installations with a warranty.
 The longer and more comprehensive the coverage terms, the better.
 Carefully review warranty terms for each contractor and choose the company that provides the best protection at a reasonable price.